PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 excerpt = "Ecosystem watchdogs and societies have been told that gen-z posesses greater intrinsic traits to become savvy entrepreneurs in youngest ages.
-But how much this \"young\" factor affects the work has been done?" hero = "/images/linkedin-sales-navigator--AXDunSs-n4-unsplash.jpg" timeToRead = 0 title = "Sustainability Factor and Common Loopholes in Gen-Z Startups and Social Enterprises."
+But how much this \"young\" factor affects the work has been done?" hero = "/images/linkedin-sales-navigator--AXDunSs-n4-unsplash.jpg" timeToRead = 0 title = "Sustainability Factor and Common Loopholes in Gen-Z Startups and Social Enterprises. 🏢️"

 +++
 ### Gotta love the classic-classification of generations!
 It's everywhere.